Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Introduction

 Furthermore, the unique solution can be written as

 where $\uptau=\uptau_D$ denotes the first exit time of $X$ from $D$, that is,

-\end{theorem} When $f\in\cC^\alpha(\bar{D})$ and $g\in\cC^{2+\alpha}(D^c)$ for some $\alpha>0$, the existence of a unique classical solution to \eqref{E1.5} is known from the work of Garroni and Menaldi \cite{GM02}.
+\end{theorem} $\Exp_x[\cdot]$ denotes the conditional expectation operator conditioned on $X_0=x$, that is, $\Exp_x[\cdot]$ is the expectation operator with respect to the law of the L\'evy process $X+x$ where $X_0=0$.
+When $f\in\cC^\alpha(\bar{D})$ and $g\in\cC^{2+\alpha}(D^c)$ for some $\alpha>0$, the existence of a unique classical solution to \eqref{E1.5} is known from the work of Garroni and Menaldi \cite{GM02}.
 In \cite{Barles08} Barles, Chasseigne and Imbert establish the existence of a viscosity solutions for a large class of nonlinear integro-differential operators.
 Unlike ours, \cite{Barles08} (see also \cite{Barles08a}) requires the operators to be strictly monotone in the zeroth order term.
 For the proof of \cref{T1.1} we follow the approach of Cabr\'e-Caffarelli \cite{CC} and Caffarelli-Silvestre \cite{CS09}.
 The following result plays a key role in the proof of \cref{T1.1} and many other proofs in this article (compare it with \cite[Theorem~5.9]{CS09}).

 \begin{theorem} Let $D$ be an open bounded set, $u$ and $v$ be two bounded functions such that u is upper-semicontinuous and v is lower-semicontinuous in $\overline{D}$.
 Also, assume that $L u \geq f$ and $L v \leq g$ in the viscosity sense in $D$, for two continuous functions $f$ and $g$.
 Then $L (u-v) \geq f-g$ in $D$ in the viscosity sense.